Tmw/fibgrid/README.md

 - The function that checks for horizontal fibonacci sequences checks the whole grid on every click; we can speed this up by only checking the row/column intersection.
 However; currently this logic runs in ~15ms on my machine.
 - Clean up the `horizontalFibonacciSequence` module a bit more.
+- After studying and learning about vue a bit more; decided to rewrite parts in a more mutable style and refactor logical components in different 'hooks' => see https://github.com/Tmw/fibgrid/pull/1